Telecominfraproject/oopt-gnpy/Excel_userguide.rst

   If not filled, it will be determined with design rules in the convert.py file.
   If filled, it must contain positive numbers.

 - *att_in* and *att_out* are not mandatory and are not used yet.
-They are the value of the attenautor at input and output of amplifier (in dB).
+They are the value of the attenuator at input and output of amplifier (in dB).
   If filled they must contain positive numbers.

 - *tilt* --TODO--

-- *delta_p*, in dBm,  is not mandatory.
+- **delta_p**, in dBm,  is not mandatory.
 If filled it is used to set the output target power per channel at the output of the amplifier, if power_mode is True.
 The output power is then set to power_dbm + delta_power.

 # to be completed #